imaginationtech/constrainedrandom/README.md

 Please feel free to contribute to the project, following these guidelines:
 - Please contribute by creating a fork and submitting a pull request.
-- Pull requests should be as small as possible for what issue they are trying to address.
+- Pull requests should be as small as possible to resolve the issue they are trying to address.
 - Pull requests must respect the goals of the library, as stated above.
 - Pull requests should pass all the tests in the `tests/` directory.
+Run `python -m tests`.
+- Pull requests should take care not to make performance worse except for cases which require bug fixes.
+Run `python -m tests` and `python -m benchmarks`.

 ## Contact the author(s)